Research in the program touches on several major themes:

 - Reading and reading disorders (Pugh, Magnuson, Rueckl, Hancock, Hoeft)

-- Sentence processing (Altmann, Tabor)
+- Sentence processing (Hancock, Altmann, Tabor)

-- Speech processing (Brodman, Magnuson, Myers)
+- Speech processing (Brodbeck, Magnuson, Myers)

 Our group is a core member of three interdisciplinary graduate training programs: the Neurobiology of Language program (launched with NSF IGERT funding), Science of Learning and Art of Communication (funding by an NSF NRT training grant), and Cognitive Neuroscience of Communication (funded by an NIH pre- and postdoctoral training grant).
+We were just awarded (in Fall 2021) a US Dept of Ed GAANN (Graduate Assistance in Areas of National Need) training grant.

 We have strong collaborative links to researchers outside of UConn as well as our colleagues in Linguistics, Speech, Language and Hearing Sciences, the Developmental and Behavioral Neuroscience divisions in the Department of Psychology, Philosophy, Biomedical Engineering, Educational Psychology, UConn Health, the School of Medicine, the Center for the Ecological Study of Perception and Action (CESPA), the Institute for Brain and Cognitive Sciences (IBACS) and the Cognitive Science program at the University of Connecticut.
 In addition, Haskins Laboratories, an internationally renowned interdisciplinary research facility located nearby in New Haven, provides a stimulating environment for research and training.